ophub/amlogic-s9xxx-armbian/build-armbian/documents/armbian_software.md

 [ OPTIONS ] Please Input Software ID:
 ```

-- `Uninstalled software`: The status is displayed as `not-installed`, enter the `ID` corresponding to the software to `install`.
+- `Uninstalled software`: The status is displayed as `not-installed`.
+Enter the corresponding `ID` of the software to `install`.
-- `Installed software`: The status is displayed as `installed`, enter the `ID` corresponding to the software, and select `update` or `delete` according to the prompts.
+- `Installed software`: The status is displayed as `installed`.
+Enter the corresponding `ID` of the software and select `update` or `delete` according to the prompt.

-## Software Center Development Instructions
+## Development Instructions for the Software Center

-Software Center scripts/commands are centrally stored in the [/usr/share/ophub/armbian-software](../armbian-files/common-files/usr/share/ophub/armbian-software) directory, use the `armbian-software -u` command to synchronously download this directory to the local and update the local software center list.
-The file starting with a number is the `one-click installation script` of the corresponding software, and the file [software-command.sh](../armbian-files/common-files/usr/share/ophub/armbian-software/software-command.sh) is the `unified command file` for installing/updating/deleting operations using commands. [software-list.conf](../armbian-files/common-files/usr/share/ophub/armbian-software/software-list.conf) is the software list configuration file, described as follows:
+The scripts/commands for the software center are stored in the [/usr/share/ophub/armbian-software](../armbian-files/common-files/usr/share/ophub/armbian-software) directory.
+You can use the `armbian-software -u` command to synchronize and download this directory to your local machine, updating the local software center list.
+The files that start with numbers are the corresponding software's `one-click installation script`. [software-command.sh](../armbian-files/common-files/usr/share/ophub/armbian-software/software-command.sh) is the `unified command file` for installing/updating/removing software using commands. [software-list.conf](../armbian-files/common-files/usr/share/ophub/armbian-software/software-list.conf) is the software list configuration file, explained as follows:

 ```yaml
 # 1.ID     2.Software Name     3.AuthMethod@Package      4.Execute Selection     5.Supported Release